uc-cdis/gen3.org/content/resources/user/access-data.md

 * * *

 The data in a Gen3 data commons can be browsed and downloaded using several different methods.
+The following general documentation will cover some standard methods of data access in a Gen3 data commons.
+Ultimately, however, the methods of data access offered in a Gen3 data commons is determined by agreements made between the data commons' sponsors and data contributors.

+Various levels of data access can be configured in a Gen3 data commons using the Fence and Arborist services.
+If open access data is hosted, a data commons can be configured to allow anonymous access to data, which means users can explore data without logging in.
+This is the case for the [Open Access Data Commons](https://gen3.datacommons.io/explorer).

+In cases where data is controlled access, typically external users will receive instructions on how to access data and may be required to sign a DUA (Data Use Agreement) legal document.

 The following sections provide details on how to explore and access data from within the data commons website and from the command-line by sending requests to the Gen3 open APIs.

 * [The Data Commons Website](#the-data-commons-website)
   * [Exploration Page](#exploration-page)